faizhalas/faizhalas.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Librarian at <a href='https://www.brin.go.id'>National Research and Innovation Agency</a>.
-Incoming MSc Data Science student at <a href='https://www.sheffield.ac.uk/ijc'>the University of Sheffield Information School</a>.
+MSc Data Science student at <a href='https://www.sheffield.ac.uk/ijc'>the University of Sheffield Information School</a>.

 profile:
   align: right